-Batteries. - The bus voltages of the entry and pyrotechnic batteries were maintained at normal levels, and battery charging was nominal.
-All three entry batteries contained the cellophane separators; whereas, only battery B used this type of separator for the Apollo 10 mission.
-The improved performance of the cellophane separators is evident from voltage/current data, which show, at a 15-ampere load, that the cellophane-type batteries maintain an output 1 to 2 volts higher than the Permion-type batteries.
+The bus voltages of the entry and pyrotechnic batteries were maintained at normal levels, and battery charging was nominal.
+All three entry batteries contained the cellophane separators, whereas only battery B used this type of separator for Apollo 10.
+The improved performance of the cellophane separators is evident from voltage/current data, which show, at a 15-ampere load, that the cellophane type batteries maintain an output 1 to 2 volts higher than the Permion-type batteries.

-The only departure from expected performance occurred when battery A was placed on main bus A for the translunar midcourse correction.
-During this maneuver, the normal current supplied by each battery is between 4 and 8 amperes, but the current from battery A was initially 25 amperes and gradually declined to approximately 10 amperes just prior to removal from the main bus.
-This occurrence can be explained by consideration of two conditions: (1) Fuel cell 1 on main bus A had a lower than average skin temperature (400° F), which caused it to deliver less current than usual, and (2) battery A had been fully charged just prior to the maneuver.
-Both these conditions combined to result in the higher-than-usual current delivery by battery A. Performance was normal thereafter.
-Ine total battery capacity was maintained continuously above 103 A-h until separation of the command module from the service module.
+The only departure from expected performance was when battery A was placed on main bus A for the translunar midcourse correction.
+During this maneuver, normal current supplied by each battery is between 4 and 8 amperes, but current from battery A was initially 25 amperes and gradually declined to approximately 10 amperes just prior to removal from the main bus.
+This occurrence can be explained by consideration of two conditions: (1) fuel cell 1 on main bus A had a lower ( $400^\circ$ F) than average skin temperature, causing it to deliver less current than usual; and (2) battery A had been fully charged just prior to the maneuver.
+Both these conditions, combined to result in the higher than usual current delivery by battery A. Performance was normal thereafter.

+The total battery capacity was continuously maintained above 103 A-h until separation of the command module from the service module.